 The best place to base yourself before and after the trek is in the small village of Lempur, in the southern region of Kerinci, staying with your guide’s family.
 It’s also possible to stay in a small hotel in the main town of Sungai Penuh, about an hour north of Lempur.

 The city of Jambi is also a possible launching point, taking roughly nine hours to reach Lempur, without having to go to Sungai Penuh first.
 The road from Jambi is less winding than the road from Padang, so a bit more comfortable.
-Susi Air also has thrice-weekly flights directly to the town of Sungai Penuh in central Kerinci, although the flights can be unreliable and difficult to book.
+As mentioned, Wings Air has daily flights to Kerinci.
+Susi Air also has thrice-weekly flights directly to the town of Sungai Penuh in central Kerinci, although the flights aren’t as reliable as the Wings Air flights, and are difficult to book.

 When booking with us, we’ll be happy to assist you with all accommodation and transport arrangements.